Resolving unapplied payments, adjustments, and lost payments

 Sometimes, payments or adjustments can't be applied to your account because there isn't enough information about which account or invoice should get the payment or adjustment.
 Also, sometimes payments are lost in the process of being transmitted to Google.

 Whenever there's an unapplied payment or adjustment in your account, you'll see an alert next to your Amount due on your billing pages.
-To get there, click gear icon and choose Billing.
+To get there, click gear icon and choose Billing & payments.
 If your payment is lost, contact the collections team listed on your monthly invoice or listed below.

 If you have unapplied adjustments -- such as credits that haven't yet been applied to an invoice -- you have two options for applying these credits: